San Marcos Growers LogoSan Marcos Growers

 Echeveria cante comes from the mountains of Zacatecas and was only recently named, though the plant has long been in cultivation misnamed as a form of Echeveria subrigida or under the name Echeveria rosei, which under this later name was noted as being in early Santa Barbara gardens as indicated by its inclusion in Pearl Chase's (editor) Cacti and Succulents: An Annotated List of Plant Cultivated in Santa Barbara published by the Garden Tours Committee in 1930.
 The new name honors the Cante Institute and Botanic Garden in San Miguel de Allende, Guanajuato, Mexico where the renowned Charles Glass was curator up until his death in 1998.
 The word 'cante' comes from the Chichimecen language and means a "source of water".
 The genus Echeveria was named to honor Mexican botanical artist Atanasio Echeverría y Godoy in 1828 by the French botanist Augustin Pyramus de Candolle (DeCandolle) who was very impressed with Echeverría's drawings.
 Echeverría had accompanied the the Sessé and Mociño expedition (led by Martin de Sessé y Lacasta and Mariano Mociño Suárez de Figueroa) while exploring Mexico and northern Central America and had produced thousands of botanical illustrations.
 We grew and sold this plant from 2009 until 2021 from seed collected from our stock plants.
 During this period, this beautiful plant sold in large numbers as it became hugely popular both in domestic and international markets.

-This information about Echeveria cante displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Echeveria cante displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]